 Check out this video.
 It’s a farewell portrait of Vesta, from Dawn.

-Bottom line: The Dawn spacecraft, which has been orbiting the asteroid Vesta for more than a year, left the gentle grip of the asteroid’s gravity last week (September 4-5, 2012) and headed for its next solar system target, Ceres.
+Bottom line: The Dawn spacecraft, which has been orbiting the asteroid Vesta for more than a year, left the gentle grip of the asteroid’s gravity on September 4-5, 2012, to head for its next solar system target, the dwarf planet Ceres.
 It is expected to reach Ceres in 2015.